shalomma/thesis-slides-webapp/slides-overview.md

 ---

-## Slide: Reinforcement Learning Primer
+## Slide: What is Reinforcement Learning?

 **ID:** `rl_primer`
 **Title:** "What is Reinforcement Learning?"